 Challenge #1: UI/UX

-Why it’s important: Compatibility of two functionality sets, which will progress naturally, must become a major goal at the stage of planning the apps interface.
+Why it’s important: The compatibility of two functionality sets, which will progress naturally, must become a major goal at the stage of planning the app's interface.

 Another challenge when developing the telemedicine app pertains to backend integration that would enable mediating the data exchange between patients’ and doctors’ apps components.